designfuturelab702/SCUT-AutoALP-Database-Release/README.md

 Among the team, Yangting Lai led the design and creation of the dataset, Jianyong Chen provided technical support for algorithms and data collection, and Wenqiang Lin provided significant contribution to the creation of the dataset.

 For more detailed informations, please contact:

 * Yangting Lai (laiyangtinglynne@qq.com)
 * Jianyong Chen (theochan666@gmail.com)
 * Wenqiang Lin (857813742@qq.com)

-For any questions about this database please contact the authors by sending email to designfuturelab702@scut.edu.cn and lianglysky@gmail.com.
+For any questions about this database please contact the authors by sending email to designfuturelab702@scut.edu.cn or lianglysky@gmail.com.

 ## Desclaimer